 Guard kills trespassing suspect at Alaska military facility

-Alaska State Troopers say a military duty officer shot and killed a man who brandished a knife and ignored commands to stop advancing on the officer
+Navy officials say a 30-year-old civilian was shot and killed in Alaska after attempting to enter a building on a military base near Kodiak used by Navy SEALs for cold weather training

-KODIAK, Alaska -- A 30-year-old man was shot and killed after brandishing a knife and advancing on a watch guard at an unidentified military installation on Kodiak Island, Alaska State Troopers said.
+ANCHORAGE, Alaska -- A 30-year-old civilian was shot and killed after brandishing a knife at a duty officer after attempting to enter a building on an Alaska military base used by Navy SEALs for cold weather training, officials said Monday.

+Jayson Vinberg of Kodiak died in the shooting late Saturday at the Naval Special Warfare Detachment Kodiak on Kodiak Island, Naval Criminal Investigative Service spokesperson Jeff Houston said.

+Vinberg entered the compound and attempted to get inside a building, Houston said.

 The guard told the man to leave.
 The guard then left his secure building to make sure the man left, troopers said.